lemire/streamvbyte/README.md

 ## 1. Building with CMake:

+We expect a recent CMake.
+Please make sure that your version of CMake is up-to-date or you may need to adapt our instructions.

 The cmake build system also offers a `libstreamvbyte_static` static library (`libstreamvbyte_static` under linux) in addition to `libstreamvbyte` shared library (`libstreamvbyte.so` under linux).